joii2020/eip712/README.md

 A verification file has been completed using [npm eip-712](https://www.npmjs.com/package/eip-712) that can be used later to verify that the results are correct.

+### Generate eip712 data template

+In requirements, the ```types``` of eip712 are fixed, and some of these items are filled with the data of the current transaction of ckb.

+### Remove JSON

+The parameter transmission of eip712tool uses json, but this requirement does not need to be developed with json, so it needs to be removed here.

 ### Test

 #### A nodejs demo to generate a real EIP-712 hash